marrink-lab/vermouth-martinize/doc/source/martinize2_workflow.rst

 :class:`~vermouth.processors.canonicalize_modifications.CanonicalizeModifications`.

-This is done by finding the solution where all unknown atoms are covered by the atoms of exactly one :class:`~vermouth.molecule.Modification`, where the modification must be an induced subgraph of the molecule.
-Every modification must contain at least one "anchoring" atom, which is an atom that is also described by a :class:`~vermouth.molecule.Block`.
+This is done by finding the solution where all unknown atoms are covered by the atoms of exactly one :ref:`data:Modification`, where the modification must be an induced subgraph of the molecule.
+Every modification must contain at least one "anchoring" atom, which is an atom that is also described by a :ref:`data:Block`.
 Unknown atoms are considered to be equal if their element is equal; anchor atoms are considered equal if their atom name is equal.
 Because modifications must be induced subgraphs of the input structure there can be no missing atoms!

 After this step all atoms will have correct atom names, and any residues that are include modifications will be labelled.
 This information is later used